ICTeam28/ProgramAnalysis/summaries/tools/escjava2.md

 Errors
 ------

-The errors that can be detecting using ESC/Java2 include:
+The errors that can be detected using ESC/Java2 include:

 1. **Null**: Reported when a reference might be null
 2. **IndexNegative**: Caused by negative array indices